thuml/Koopa/README.md

 bash ./scripts/ETT_script/Koopa.sh
 ```

-## Scaling Up Forecasting Horizon
+## Applicable for Rolling Forecast

-- Based on the linearity of Koopman operators, the proposed model is able to utilize incoming series and adapt the operator to varying time series dynamics to scale up forecast horizon.
+- By adapting the operator on the incoming time series during rolling forecast, the proposed model can achieve more accurate performance via adapting to continuous distribution shift.

-- The naïve implementation of operators adaptation is based on the DMD algorithm.
+- The naïve implementation of operator adaptation is based on the DMD algorithm.
 We propose an iterative algorithm with reduced complexity.
+The details can be found in the Appendix of our paper.
 ![theoretical contributions](./figures/algorithm.png)

 ## Citation